ilyasergey/YSC4231/source/faq.rst

 * Can you hint the structure of the solution?

 This is the same as asking for a part of the solution.
-The PT might not have a good intuition of what is an `essential` part of the task, so by revealing the structure, as asked, they might ruin the assignment for your and give me a fair ground to penalise you for plagiarism.
+The tutor might not have a good intuition of what is an `essential` part of the task, so by revealing the structure, as asked, they might ruin the assignment for your and give me a fair ground to penalise you for plagiarism.

 * My code doesn't work, and I don't know why.
 Can you take a look?

 It is beyond the peer tutor's capacity to work as your personal debugger.
-It is also a well-known fact that if you start talkin out loud about your failing tests and what your implementation does, you will most likely find a bug.
+It is also a well-known fact that if you start talking out loud about your failing tests and what your implementation does, you will most likely find a bug very soon (this is so-called "rubber duck debugging").

 For the same reason it's not a good idea to as the prof this question.
-In a limited number of cases, I might know what causes a certain problem (as I've seen my share of those issues), but I don't have an immediate fix for any buggy program (and, just like a PT, I'm not your personal debugging assistant).
-Furthermore, by asking this you essentially ask me to do your debugging for you, thus depriving you of the precious "aha" moment when you find the bug.
+In a limited number of cases, I might know what causes a certain problem (as I've seen my share of those issues), but I don't have an immediate fix for every possible bug (and, just like a tutor, I'm not your personal debugging assistant).
+Furthermore, by asking this you deprive yourself of the precious "aha" moment when you find the bug.

 * Can I show you my code and you tell me if it's okay?